-As a young student of oenology, Jorge Monzón traveled to Burgundy and despite not speaking a word of French nor […]Keep Reading
+As a young student of enology, Jorge Monzón traveled to Burgundy.
+Despite not speaking a word of French or having […]Keep Reading

-As a young student of oenology, Jorge Monzón traveled to Burgundy and despite not speaking a word of French nor having any recommendations let alone experience, he convinced Domaine La Romanée-Conti to take him on as an intern.
-His eagerness and desire to learn led him to shadowing maître de chai, Bernard Noblet, observing all the steps he took to create the famed wines of this historic Domaine.
+As a young student of enology, Jorge Monzón traveled to Burgundy.
+Despite not speaking a word of French or having any recommendations, let alone experience, he convinced Domaine La Romanée-Conti to take him on as an intern.
+His eagerness and desire to learn led him to shadow maître de chai, Bernard Noblet, observing all the steps he took to create the famed wines of this historic Domaine.

-Returning to Ribera del Duero, and his hometown of La Aguilera, Jorge worked a couple of years at Vega Sicilia attempting to create a white wine to rival the estate’s reds before becoming technical director at Arzuaga-Navarro.
-While working for others, Jorge began purchasing old vineyards around La Aguilera – parcels in danger of being ripped up and replaced with more productive clones of Tempranillo as well as “fashionable” Cabernet Sauvignon, Merlot, Petit Verdot and Malbec.
-These undesirable vineyards were ancient, unproductive massale selections of Tempranillo mixed with a diverse range of other varieties including a high proportion of white grapes – all “useless” in a region that prized extraction, production and the “ameliorating” contribution made by international varieties.
+Returning to Ribera del Duero and his hometown of La Aguilera, Jorge worked a couple of years at Vega Sicilia, attempting to create a white wine to rival the estate’s reds before becoming the technical director at Arzuaga-Navarro.
+While working for others, Jorge began purchasing old vineyards around La Aguilera – parcels in danger of being ripped up and replaced with more productive clones of Tempranillo as well as “fashionable” Cabernet Sauvignon, Merlot, Petit Verdot, and Malbec.
+These undesirable vineyards were ancient, unproductive massale selections of Tempranillo mixed with a diverse range of other varieties, including a high proportion of white grapes – all “useless” in a region that prized extraction, production, and the “ameliorating” contribution made by international varieties.
 Maybe it was all those years in France that made him crazy?

-Together with his wife, Isabel Rodero, Jorge founded Dominio del Águila in 2010 and has expanded his vineyards to 66 hectares.
-Farming is certified organic and Isabel, who is an architect, supervised the renovation of three ancient cellars dating to the 15th century dug deep into the bedrock under the village.
+Together with his wife, Isabel Rodero, Jorge founded Dominio del Águila in 2010, and they have expanded their vineyards to 66 hectares.
+Farming is certified organic and Isabel, an architect, supervised the renovation of three ancient cellars dating to the 15th century dug deep into the bedrock under the village.
 Natural yeast, whole cluster co-fermentations are the first step in the process with pigeage done by foot.
-After primary fermentation the wines are placed in oak barrels for malo and aging.
-Their cold, subterranean cellars ensure that the evolution of their wines proceeds slowly, allowing for the development of greater complexity and nuance.
+After primary fermentation, the wines are placed in oak barrels for malo and aging.
+Their cold, subterranean cellars ensure that their wines’ evolution proceeds slowly, allowing for the development of greater complexity and nuance.

-Dominio del Águila’s vineyards are all situated around the village of La Aguilera – so in that sense they are all village wines.
+Dominio del Águila’s vineyards are all situated around the village of La Aguilera – so in that sense, they are all village wines.
 They do not vinify every bunch of grapes that they grow and still sell much of their fruit.
-Pícaro Clarete and Tinto are field blends, strictly selected from parcels chosen for their quality, but also in response to vintage conditions.
-In warmer years, cooler sites are favored and in cooler vintages, warmer sites are utilized.
-The soils for these two wines are heavier in clay, which in a dry climate like Ribera del Duero, prevents vine stress and promotes a even and simultaneous ripening of both fruit and stems – vitally important for whole cluster, natural fermentations.
+Pícaro Clarete and Tinto are field blends, strictly selected from parcels chosen for their quality and response to vintage conditions.
+In warmer years, cooler sites are favored, and in cooler vintages, warmer sites are utilized.
+The soils for these two wines are heavier in clay, which in a dry climate like Ribera del Duero, prevents vine stress and promotes an even and simultaneous ripening of both fruit and stems – vitally important for whole cluster, natural fermentations.

-Their Reserva comes from a group of parcels that share common characteristics: vines planted before 1930, on predominantly north-facing sites with sandy clay limestone soils, and utilizing all the varieties present in the vineyard to add complexity to the Tempranillo.
+Their Reserva comes from a group of parcels with common characteristics: vines planted before 1930, on predominantly north-facing sites with sandy clay-limestone soils, and utilizing all the varieties present in the vineyard to add complexity to the Tempranillo.
 This cuvée represents the character and terruño of the old vines of La Aguilera.

-Various versions of Albillo are planted in the vineyards of Dominio del Águila and Jorge and Isabel even own two rare, small parcels that are planted entirely with Albillo.
-Despite the fact that the D.O. doesn’t recognize white wines, Jorge feels that his best vines of Albillo – small clusters of deeply golden berries – demanded to be segregated and made into a tiny production white wine.
-Even with its generic designation, it is a D.O. defining wine and one unlikely to be emulated.
+Various versions of Albillo are planted in the vineyards of Dominio del Águila and Jorge, and Isabel even owns two rare, small parcels that are planted entirely with Albillo.
+Although the D.O. didn’t recognize white wines until 2019, Jorge felt that his best vines of Albillo – small clusters of deeply golden berries – demanded to be segregated and made into a tiny production white wine first commercially produced in 2010.
+It is a D.O.-defining wine and one unlikely to be emulated.